kubernetes-sigs/cluster-api-provider-aws/README.md

 previous cluster managers such as [kops][kops] and [kubicorn][kubicorn].

+## Documentation

+Please see our [book](https://cluster-api-aws.sigs.k8s.io) for in-depth documentation.

 ## Launching a Kubernetes cluster on AWS

 Check out the [Cluster API Quick Start](https://cluster-api.sigs.k8s.io/user/quick-start.html) for launching a